tchapgouv/tchap-identite/README.md

 - TCHAP_PASSWORD=password for the service account
 - TCHAP_HOME_SERVER_LIST=list of home servers

-2. from project https://github.com/MTES-MCT/keycloak-buildpack, install keycloak scalingo image locally

-` docker build -t keycloak-scalingo . `

-3. build extension with maven goal.
+2. build extension with maven goal.
 A jar is produced with the custom providers and the custom view.

 `mvn package`